 Two Types of Hypothetical Inquiry - Like with inquiry labs, hypothetical inquiry can be differentiated into basic forms - pure and applied - each associated with its own type of pedagogical practices and inquiry processes.
 Like pure and applied science, pure and applied hypothetical inquiry differ.
 Pure hypothetical inquiry is research made without any expectation of application to real-world problems; it is conducted solely with the goal of extending our understanding of the laws of nature.
 Applied hypothetical inquiry is geared toward finding applications of prior knowledge to new problems.
 The two types of hypothetical inquiry essentially employ the same intellectual processes; they tend to differ on the basis of their goals.
-They are not otherwise distinguished in the hierarchy of pedagogical practices.
+They are essentially the same type but different form of inquiry; they are not otherwise distinguished in the hierarchy of pedagogical practices.

-Pure Hypothetical Inquiry - In the current pedagogical spectrum, the most advanced form of inquiry will consist of students developing hypothetical explanations of empirically derived laws and using those hypotheses to explain physical phenomena.
-Hypothetical inquiry might address such things as why the intensity of light falls off with the inverse square of distance, how conservation of energy accounts for certain kinematic laws, how the laws for addition of resistance in series and parallel circuits can be accounted for by conservation of current and energy, and how Newton's second law can account for Bernoulli's principle.
+Pure Hypothetical Inquiry - Perhaps the most advanced form of inquiry will consist of students developing hypothetical explanations of empirically derived laws and using those hypotheses to explain physical phenomena.
+Hypothetical inquiry might address such things as why the intensity of light falls off with the inverse square of distance, how conservation of energy accounts for certain kinematic laws, how the laws for addition of resistance in series and parallel circuits can be accounted for by conservation of current and energy, and how Newton's second law can account for Bernoulli's law.
 In the current set of examples dealing with buoyancy, a teacher could ask students to explain from a physical perspective how the buoyant force originates.
 By extension, the students might attempt to explain Archimedes' Principle - that the buoyant force is equivalent to the weight of the fluid displaced.
 Questions such as these will lead to hypothesis development and testing.
-Through this form of inquiry, students come to see how pure hypothetical reasoning -
+Through this form of inquiry students come to see how pure hypothetical reasoning - the worth of which is attested to by successful application - becomes theory.

-SIDEBAR STORY 5: Example of Pure Hypothetical Inquiry - One example of pure hypothetical inquiry in relation to the current topic, buoyancy, would be to address the source of the buoyant force.
+Example of Pure Hypothetical Inquiry - One example of pure hypothetical inquiry in relation to the current topic, buoyancy, would be to address the source of the buoyant force.
 The student hypothesizes that buoyancy results from differences in pressure applied over various surface areas (hence forces), say, on the top and bottom of an imaginary cube.
-With an understanding that pressure increases with depth in a fluid ( $P = \rho g d$ ) and that force equals pressure per unit area multiplied by the area under consideration (F = PA), a student can use the imaginary cube to explain the origin of the buoyant force.
+With an understanding that pressure increases with depth in a fluid $(P = \rho gd)$ and that force equals pressure per unit area multiplied by the area under consideration (F = PA), a student can use the imaginary cube to explain the nature of the buoyant force.
 Calculating pressure on horizontal parallel surfaces at two different depths and taking the difference results in a correct formulation of the buoyant force.
 This provides support for the correctness of the explanatory hypothesis.

 $$F{top} = P{top}A = \rho g d{top}A$$

 $$F{bot} = P{bot}A = \rho g d{bot}A$$

 $$F_b = F{bot} - F{top} = \rho g (d{bot} - d{top})A$$

 $$F_b = \rho g V$$